jonmkang/tabletop-bartender-server/README.md

 ## Set up

-Clone this repository to your local machine git clone tabletop-bartender-server cd into the cloned repository
+Clone this repository to your local machine `git clone tabletop-bartender-server`<br>
+cd into the cloned repository <br>
 Make a fresh start of the git history for this project with rm -rf .git && git init

 Install the node dependencies `npm install`